deepskydata/atrackingplanaday/tools/notion/README.md

 Notion is a collaborative workspace platform that combines documents, databases, and project management tools.
 It enables teams to create, organize, and share content through customizable pages and databases.

 ## Implementation Context
-As detailed in Chapter [X] of the Analytics Implementation Workbook, this tracking plan follows the [specific methodology/principle].
+As detailed in Event Data DesignChapter of the Analytics Implementation Workbook, this tracking plan follows the Double Three Layer Framework (D3L).

+## References:
+My book, I used with Claude AI to create that tracking plan: https://link.timodechau.com/evAz2u Blog post describing the design:
+YouTube video showing how I created this design:

 ## Implementation Overview